Hungary: Small-town Mayor Marki-Zay to challenge PM Orban in 2022 | DW | 17.10.2021

 Provincial Mayor Peter Marki-Zay has been chosen as the unified opposition challenger to PM Orban at next year's election, after winning a primary vote

-Conservative provincial Mayor Peter Marki-Zay, an outsider with no party affiliation, will stand against Hungarian Prime Minister Viktor Orban at next year's election after winning an opposition primary on Sunday.
+Conservative provincial Mayor Peter Marki-Zay will stand against Hungarian Prime Minister Viktor Orban at next year's election after winning an opposition primary on Sunday.

-With roughly 98% of votes counted, Marki-Zay led by more than 13 percentage points, winning over the leftist Democratic Coalition Party's Klara Dobrev.
+Marki-Zay, a 49-year-old political outsider, beat the leftist Democratic Coalition Party's Klara Dobrev.

+He got 56.71% of the votes, while Dobrev had 43.29%, the primary election commission announced on Sunday evening.

 Speaking to cheering supporters, Marki-Zay said, "We can only win together."